Thorium/WebsitePlayground/specifications/Deployment.md

 Installers should add paths.
 But if not, In Windows the path is modified from:
 Control Panel -> System -> Advanced System Settings -> Advanced -> Environment Variables -> PATH.
 Do not replace the existing one, just add with semicolon separated the new ones.

+##### How to run on a different database? #####

+- There are some other options for databases on folder `backend/sql/other`: MS-SQL script files or SQLite database file.
+You could also use PostgreSQL, Oracle or MsAccess but then you have to do your own database by looking the simple database structure provided.
+- Create this simple database to your system.
+- From `build.fsx` end of the file, comment/remove the two lines : `==> "database"` and `==> "demodata"`.
+This will disable auto-installation of MariaDB database.
+- Modify the design time SqlDataProvider parameters from `backend/Domain.fs`.
+MS-SQL connectionstring is like this: `@"Data Source=localhost; Initial Catalog=companyweb; Integrated Security=True"` and for SQLite like: `@"Data Source=C:\git\WebsitePlayground\backend\sql\other\database-sqlite.db;Version=3"`
+- Also modify the RuntimeDBConnectionString from `backend/app.config` correspondingly.
+- Maybe some code changes needed, your editor intellisense should help here.
+Try to build.